List of Latin Grammy Award ceremony locations

-Since 2009, the Latin Grammy Awards have been held annually in Las Vegas.
-The Latin Grammy Awards have also been held in four other US cities and will be held outside of the United States for the first time in 2023 when the 24th Annual Latin Grammy Awards are held in Spain.
+Since 2007, the Latin Grammy Awards have been held most often in Las Vegas.
+The Latin Grammy Awards have also been held in four other US cities and were held outside of the United States for the first time in 2023 when the 24th Annual Latin Grammy Awards were held in Spain.

 Host cities and venues

 The table below lists the host city, venue, date and hosts for each telecast.